MikeAvgeros/fitz-composer/README.md

 ## Design Choices

--   ### Website

 -   #### Colour Scheme
-        -   The main colours used are charcoal for background, gray for foreground contrast, off-white for main text and subtitles and yellow important text and titles / headings.
+    -   The main colours used are charcoal, yellow, off-white and gray.
+    -   Charcoal is used for the background as I felt made the website look 'cooler'.
+    -   Gray is used for foreground elements as it creates an contrast with charcoal.
+    -   Yellow is used for all the titles and headings.
+    -   Off-white is used for main text and subtitles.

 -   #### Typography
+    -   The fonts used are Raleway and Lato.
+They are both being imported from google fonts.
+    -   The Raleway font is used for the headings of each page/section.
-        -   The Lato is the primary font for headings and Roboto the secondary font for paragraphs with Sans Serif as the fallback font in case they aren't being imported into the site correctly.
+    -   The Lato font is used for paragraphs and descriptions.
+    -   Sans Serif is used as the fallback font for both font options in case they aren't being imported into the site correctly.
     -   I am using fluid font sizes that grow together with the viewport width.
-This is achieved using the viewport width unit (vw).
+This is achieved by using the clamp attribute and for the min and desired values, I am using a combination of rem units with the viewport width unit.
+    -   I have created 5 font sizes that are being shared by all the text elements in the site depending on their importance.

-    -   #### Layout
+-   #### Structure & Layout
-        -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier navigation.
+    -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier and effective navigation.
     -   CSS grid was used to structure the website as it allowed me to easily place all the elements in the page and make them fully responsive without the use of bootstrap.
-        - I originally created a 16-column grid, which works similar to bootstrap but since the project is simple without too many elements, I decided to use fixed grid-template-areas based on my wireframe.
+    -   I originally created a 16-column grid, which works similar to bootstrap but since the project is simple without too many elements, I decided to use the grid-template-areas attribute which is based on my wireframes.

-    -   #### Landing Page
-        -   A full screen background image related to the site owner with a dark overlay is used to create a modern and engaging first experience as well as give emphasis to the titles and text.
-        -   A catchy header title is used as an effective call to action.
-        -   Quotes from the owner are used to make the site feel more personal.
-        - A clear distinction between the 2 buttons, with the contact owner button having the superiority.

-# Structure & Layout
+    -   The Work and Services pages fully take advantage of grid's autofit functionality.

 ## Wireframes
 - I have designed the layout of the website using Adobe XD.
 I created low fidelity wireframes to show case my layout.